saattrupdan/saattrupdan.com/src/posts/2020-04-05-quantile-regression-forests.md

 Given such an estimate we can now also output quantiles rather than the mean: we simply compute the given quantile out of the target values in the leaf.
 A **Quantile Regression Forest (QRF)** is then simply an ensemble of quantile decision trees, each one trained on a bootstrapped resample of the data set, exactly like with random forests.

-Note one crucial difference between these QRFs and the quantile regression models [we saw last time](https://saattrupdan.github.io/2020-03-09-quantile-regression/) is that by only training a QRF *once*, we have access to *all* the quantiles at inference time, where in the previous case we would have to train our model separately for every quantile.
+Note one crucial difference between these QRFs and the quantile regression models <router-link to="/posts/2020-03-09-quantile-regression">we saw last time</router-link> is that by only training a QRF *once*, we have access to *all* the quantiles at inference time, where in the previous case we would have to train our model separately for every quantile.
 Also, as we also noted last time, the quantile model is able to deal with heteroscedasticity, which bootstrapping can't really deal with.

 ### Consistency of the estimate